KacperMitkowski/Doctors/README.md

 ## About the project

-The project is SPA with Python, Django and Sqlite as backend and React.js in frontend with the use of webpack and babel.
+The project is SPA with Python, Django and Sqlite as backend and React.js in frontend with the use of Webpack and Babel.
 The content in the application is created dynamically.
 The user is in the same route for whole the time.
 The data are taken from db by requests prepared in React and handled in Django (in doctors/urls.py and doctors/views.py)

 **The goal was to:**